opendcs/opendcs/docs/source/start-computations.rst

-Once a calculation is set up, like any of the examples above, users can test or run the computation to check and verify that the computation is calcuting the desired output correctly.
+Once a calculation is set up, like any of the examples above, users can test or run the computation to check and verify that the computation is calculating the desired output correctly.

 To test or run a computation, simply open the computation from the List.
 To open the computation from the List, select the desired